CELTAB/AVR-training/Serial_Project/README_7seg.md

     CuteCom

-You need to look connections at the begenning of 'feux_carrefour.c'
+You need to look connections at the begenning of 'serial.c'

 To compile, you have to use `make flash`